hemilpanchiwala/2048-AI-Solver/README.md

 </tr>
 </table>
 </div>

-# Want to Play?
-Just run the `Game.java` class and you get the menu for the available commands.
-And following the instructions, you can play the game.

-### Available Controls:
-- `W` - Moving all tiles UP
-- `A` - Moving all tiles LEFT
-- `S` - Moving all tiles DOWN
-- `D` - Moving all tiles RIGHT
-- `h` - Autoplay the move
-- `q` - Bored!!
-Quit the game.

 # Accuracy
 The accuracy of the algorithm highly depends on the depth of the tree.
 With the depth 7 and though time of about half an minute, it achieves accuracy of winning about 70 - 80% of the games.
 The accuracy can be made even higher increasing the depth of the tree.